indigo-astronomy/indigo/indigo_drivers/ccd_touptek/README.md

 ## Status: Stable

+Tested with:
-Tested with GP-1200KMB
+* GP-1200KMB
+* GPCMOS02000KMA
+* Touptek FILTERWHEEL

 ## Comments

-There is a known issue with SDK and reopening the camera - exposure is not possible until the camera is reconnected.
+* There is a known issue with SDK and reopening the camera - exposure is not possible until the camera is reconnected.
+* Filter wheel does not report the number of slots, so it shuld be selected by the user.